-If at all possible medicine should be given at home, however if medicine is brought into school for administration it is the parents responsibility to ensure it is collected at the end of the school day.
-Staff will not give a non-prescribed medicine to a child unless there is written or verbal permission from parents.
+If at all possible, medicine should be given at home (less than four times per day), however if medicine is brought into school, it is the parents responsibility to ensure it is collected at the end of the school day.
+Staff will not give a non-prescribed medicine to a child.